2026 ACL Workshop on Evaluating AI in Practice

 Methodological Rigor, Sociotechnical Perspectives, and Community Collaborations

-As Generative AI systems are increasingly integrated into real-world products and decision-making pipelines, evaluation has become a central yet challenging component of responsible AI development.
-While evaluation research has advanced rapidly, gaps persist between research and practice: model developers often prioritize scalability and integration into development workflows, while evaluation researchers emphasize rigor, validity, and sociotechnical considerations.
-Recent work by Reuel et al. from the EvalEval coalition mapping first- and third-party social impact evaluations shows a clear division of labor, where developers underreport or deprioritize key impacts such as environmental costs, data provenance, and labor practices, while third-party evaluators provide broader but necessarily incomplete coverage, leaving critical gaps in accountability and comparability.
+As Generative AI systems are increasingly integrated into real-world products and decision-making pipelines, evaluation has become a central yet challenging component of responsible AI development.1 While evaluation research has advanced rapidly, gaps persist between research and practice: model developers often prioritize scalability and integration into development workflows, while evaluation researchers emphasize rigor, validity, and sociotechnical considerations.
+The EvalEval coalition’s multi author effort mapping first- and third-party social impact evaluations shows a clear division of labor, where developers underreport or deprioritize key impacts such as environmental costs, data provenance, and labor practices, while third-party evaluators provide broader but necessarily incomplete coverage, leaving critical gaps in accountability and comparability.2

 This workshop focuses on AI evaluation in practice, centering the tensions and collaborations between model developers and evaluation researchers.
 Through a call for papers on contemporary challenges spanning methodological rigor, sociotechnical perspectives, scalability, community-informed evaluation, and real-world use alongside invited panels, the workshop aims to surface practical insights from across the evaluation ecosystem.
-The workshop will also host a shared task to foster collaborative development of a robust Evaluation Cards framework, encouraging shared infrastructure and actionable evaluation practices.
+The workshop will also host a shared task for building a unifying, standardized database of LLM Evaluations, encouraging shared infrastructure and actionable evaluation practices.

 Themes for submission include, but are not limited to: